-VRS Plan I and VRS Plan II employees (those hired before July 1, 2014) shall earn sick leave at a rate of 1.25 days/10 hours per month.
+VRS Plan I and VRS Plan II employees (those hired or time earned with the Virginia Retirement System before July 1, 2014) shall earn sick leave at a rate of 1.25 days/10 hours per month.
 Sick leave if not exhausted in the year, in which it accrues, may be carried over from year to year without limit.
 Employees shall retain all benefits and seniority while out on approved sick leave.

-VRS Hybrid employees (those hired after July 1, 2014) shall accrue sick leave on the following basis:
+VRS Hybrid employees (those hired or time earned with the Virginia Retirement System after July 1, 2014) shall accrue sick leave on the following basis: